While it may have been at some point, Denver is not a green city today.

 The city of Denver and the non-profit Denver Urban Gardens (D.U.G. recently allowed for a developer to purchase one of the few community gardens to become overpriced Duplexes.
 Another huge loss for our city, the El Oasis Community Garden land was originally donated 32 years ago to the non-profit with the promise to keep it as green space for the neighborhood.
 Unfortunately, the current leadership at D.U.G. decided to pawn the garden off for money to satisfy debts caused by bad management.
 And the city of Denver was all too happy to grant permits to allow for this open space to be gobbled up for overpriced, un-affordable condos.
 Afterall, the city doesn't get to collect as much property tax from a community garden.
 Shame on D.U.G. and the city for pawning off our scarce green spaces for money!
 Sure, there will be a sliver of the garden left in the "backyard" of these new housing units, but this is still a huge loss for the community.

-Another Denver Green Space on the Chopping Block:
+Another Denver Green Space that we should preserve:

-Another one of our last open green spaces to be concerned about is the Johnson & Wales campus.
+Another one of our last open green spaces that can hopefully be preserved is the Johnson & Wales campus.
 Denver-based nonprofit Urban Land Conservancy (ULC), Denver Public Schools (DPS), and Denver Housing Authority (DHA) have purchased the former Johnson & Wales University Denver campus.
-What scares us is this: under the deceptive name of the Urban Land Conservancy, this group is not about conserving LAND.
-Urban Land Conservancy's mission is development, not land conservation – they work on projects that involve the development of income-restricted housing, as well as office space leased to other nonprofit organizations.
-The company partners with other firms in its development work.
-Unfortunately, the city will likely allow this beautiful green-space filled campus to be paved over with more concrete and housing.
-We are happy that there is a chance that some of the existing buildings can be used for expanding the Denver School of the Arts, but it seems imminent that most of the green space will disappear under development.
-I hope they prove our fears to be unwarranted, and they don't eliminate any of the open/green space that the campus currently provides.
-Wouldn't it be amazing if they kept the open space and turned it into community food & pollinator gardens for the neighborhood and school?
+Let's hope that the expansive open spaces in this campus and the historic buildings will be preserved and reused.
+Under the name of the Urban Land Conservancy, this group looks like it may not necessarily be about conserving land.
+From what we've read, Urban Land Conservancy's mission is development, not land conservation – they often work on projects that involve the development of income-restricted housing, as well as office space leased to other nonprofit organizations.
+Let's hope that the Urban Land Conservancy preserves the buildings and the beautiful green-space filled campus – and it won't be paved over with more concrete and buildings.
+Wouldn't it be amazing if they reuse the existing buildings to provide for more housing, and kept the open space to build community gardens, pollinator gardens, and green areas for the neighborhood and school to enjoy?
 Time will tell how the campus will be transformed.
+We're hoping for the best!

 Why do we need green and open spaces?
 For our sanity, to help curb the heat-island effect, to allow for trees and green spaces to help moderate our terrible Denver air pollution, to have a quiet place to de-stress (especially if you live in a small noisy apartment and/or with roommates), for wildlife like birds and pollinators to be able to co-exist with us in our city... there are too many reasons to list.